 Still relevant today?
 We think so… and we are looking for more members.

 What do we do?
-Regular excellent speakers at the Nelson Library.
+We arrange regular excellent speakers at the Nelson Library.
 Typically one every other month and on a Sunday afternoon.
-Examples this year have been Julie Catchpole of the Suter art Gallery, and Nigel Costley, the author of “Teak and Tide” about the Edwin Fox.
+Examples include Julie Catchpole of the Suter art Gallery, and Nigel Costley, the author of “Teak and Tide” about the Edwin Fox.